insideout10/wordlift-docs/docs/analysis.rst

 .. note::

-    `Reconciling <key-concepts.html#reconciliation>`_ entities means **linking** the entity appearing in my text with its own equivalent on other source (i.e. DBpedia or Freebase).
+    `Reconciling <key-concepts.html#reconciliation>`_ entities means **linking** the entity appearing in my text with its own equivalent on other sources (i.e. DBpedia or Freebase).

-In this initial text another important concept worth mentioning is the Creator of the World Wide Web Sir Tim Berners-Lee.
+In this initial text another important concept worth mentioning is the creator of the World Wide Web Sir Tim Berners-Lee.
-The entity in this case is properly identified as Person (all Person type use in WordLift the person icon and their color is pink) and information is sourced from DBpedia.
+The entity in this case is properly identified as Person (all Person type use in WordLift the person icon and the color pink) and information is sourced from DBpedia.

 .. image:: /images/wordlift-content-analysis-disambiguation-berners-lee.png

 Proper type
 --------------

-As I don't need to change the type in this case I only need to click on the entity representing Tim and the annotation will be automatically saved once I published my post.
+As I don't need to change the type, I only need to click on the entity representing Tim and the annotation will be automatically saved once I published my post.

  .. note::